WHO AM I?

 Until 2017, I am arranging the three annual Malcolm Hardee Comedy Awards at the Edinburgh Fringe: The Malcolm Hardee Award for Comic Originality, The Malcolm Hardee Cunning Stunt Award for the best Fringe publicity stunt and the Act Most Likely to Make a Million Quid award.

-The 2012 Malcolm Hardee Comedy Awards were presented during a 2-hour variety show.
-I am interviewed here at Edinburgh.
+The 2013 & 2012 Malcolm Hardee Comedy Awards were presented during a 2-hour variety show.

 At the 2011 Fringe, as well as staging the Comedy Awards, I chaired two debates about the comedy business and arranged two spaghetti-juggling contests.
 It seemed like a good idea at the time.